XiaohanSun001/PMSPcnn/README.md

 * For R-tda package:
   install.packages(pkgs = "TDA")
 * Install SPOT_1D_LM

   Go to  https://github.com/jas-preet/SPOT-1D-LM.git download and install the program SPOT_1D_LM in "Secondary_structural"

-    create environment spot_1d_lm
 * Install psaia.exe

   Go to the Website：https://sourceforge.net/projects/psaia/ to download and install the program psaia.exe.

 The 1lni A 39 N D as the following example.
 Its experimental ddg value is 1.5 kcal/mol.